FunhouseAtelier/remix-v2-examples/07-database-integration/07-01-with-prisma/07-01-02-instantiating-the-prisma-client/07-01-02a-general-method/README.md

 import { PrismaClient } from '@prisma/client'
 ```

-2. If an instance of `PrismaClient` is already attached to the `global` object, export it, otherwise export a new instance.
+2. If an instance of `PrismaClient` is already attached to the `global` object export it, otherwise export a new instance.

 ```ts
 const globalForPrisma = globalThis as unknown as { prisma: PrismaClient }